|

 the relevance of heat content to climate science.

-The last 10 years were the ocean’s warmest decade since at least
+last 10 years were the ocean’s warmest decade since at least the

-the 1800s.
-The year 2021 was the ocean’s warmest recorded year and
+1800s.
+The year 2023 was the ocean’s warmest recorded year.

 Instruments that measure ocean heat include Argo floats.
 Argo is a global